Computer Science, Ph.D.

 Appeals Process

-If the student is unable to pass either of the options for the breadth exam or if they have failed the written and oral examination twice, then they may appeal the decision to the chair of the department within 6 months of receiving the final decision.
+If the student is unable to pass either of the options for the breadth exam or if they have failed the written and oral examination for the depth exam twice, then they may appeal the decision to the chair of the department within 6 months of receiving the final decision.
 If the student believes that the issue has still not been resolved, they may have a final appeal to the Dean of the Graduate School.

 Student’s Dissertation Committee